vuefront/vuefront/README.md

 [VueFront on PrestaShop](https://prestashop.vuefront.com/)

-# What can VueFront can do?
+# What can I do with VueFront?
 Easily turn your Wordpress, OpenCart, Magento, PrestaShop, Shopify or any other blog/store CMS into an SPA and PWA with Vue.js in less then 5 minutes.

 VueFront Tech-stack: